Miouss/lol-mood-api-nodejs/README.md

 # lol-mood-api-nodejs

-This is the node js version of the PHP backend of the lolmood website.
-Currently underdevelopment.
+This is the node js version of the PHP backend of the lolmood's api (you can found it [here](https://github.com/Miouss/lol-mood-api)).